klembot/twine-utils/README.md

 This library is intended to be used in a Node context, not a browser one, though everything except the path module should work.
-They aren't efficient to use in a browser context, because they use Node modules for parsing HTML when in a browser content, you can have the browser do it for you.
+They aren't efficient to use in a browser context because they use Node modules for parsing HTML.
+In a browser content, you can have the browser do this for you instead.

+This doesn't have functionality for working with Twine 1 stories.

 Things you can do with this library: